3 Reasons to Investigate Opportunities Beyond the NCAA & NAIA

 For some teens, the better opportunity to be fully funded through athletic scholarships may be at a 2-year college.
 Having been a college coach for 14 years at the NCAA Division I, II, and NAIA levels, I had many student-athletes transfer to play and be very successful for me at 4-year colleges after spending one or two years of playing with the National Junior College Athletic Association (NJCAA) at a 2-year school.
 It is an option that many do not fully explore just because they have the disease of “D1 on the brain”.

-For my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed over 65 college coaches and athletic directors.
+For my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed over 65 college coaches and athletic directors.
 In addition, I interviewed multiple executive staff of various governing bodies, including Dr. Christopher J. Parker, Chief Executive Officer of the National Junior College Athletic Association.

 Dr. Parker reinforced the opportunities of this level, “The NJCAA is 79 years old and we focus on student success.
 We empower students to be their best and strive for their goals whatever that may be.
 We value our 47 national championships and have passion for every student.
 Also, [I encourage student-athletes] to not just say no to a college without seeing or hearing them out.
 Often students will just say no, when in fact, they turned away a great opportunity to at least review.”

 I want to encourage you to consider a few reasons why it may be a good option to investigate:

 1. Stay Closer to Home for Social and Academic Reasons